czeildi/erum-2018-clean-r-code/script.md

 - let's discuss
 - the part about relative populations should have nothing to do with different clients so we extract to function from 3rd line
 - the variable name forms a good basis for naming our function: `get_population_share_of_top_cities`
-  - !! contains different levels of abstractions
+  - !! contains different levels of abstractions - határeset hogy érdemes-e függvénybe kiemelni
   - refactor this two 3 additional helper functions
   - helper functions should be below main function
   - ungroup in helper functions: have no unexpected side effects!